 You can check the list of core blocks here.

-But if you need more content blocks like pricing tables, testimonials, and call-to-action, you can install a Gutenberg blocks plugin like Stackable, or CoBlocks which offers a lot of extra helpful blocks.
+But if you need more content blocks like pricing tables, testimonials, and calls to action, you can install a Gutenberg blocks plugin like Stackable, or CoBlocks, which offers a lot of extra helpful blocks.

 You can explore the new block editor by visiting the new Gutenberg editing experience page.